esocoder/imgui.droid/README.md

 Derived from Google's NDK [Native Activity](http://developer.android.com/reference/android/app/NativeActivity.html) example (Native Plasma).

 Then [Dear imgui](https://github.com/ocornut/imgui) was added.
-The imgui demo executes upon add startup and will push 60 fps even on emulators.
+The imgui demo code executes upon startup and will push 60 fps, even on some emulator configurations.

 .vscode is only for my personal local development and should be ignored/modified to suit your needs.

 NOTE: the functions that deal with activating on-screen keyboard input (originally in Kotlin) has been commented out and disabled in lieu of a better solution.

-Tested on emulator(s) only w/ satisfactory results; actual on-device tests not done as of 2021.06.05.
+Tested on emulator(s) and a one android device w/ satisfactory results.